-The controller will respond to commands from one of three or four possible sources:
+The controller will respond to commands from one of five possible sources:

+- CAN or Script Command

-- Serial (RS232 or USB)
+- Serial (RS232, RS485, TCP or USB)

 - Pulse

 - Analog

 - Spektrum Radio (when available)

-One, two, three or all four command modes can be enabled at the same time.
+One, two, three or four (except from CAN or Script command, which is always enabled) command modes can be enabled at the same time.
 When multiple modes are enabled, the controller will select which mode to use based on a user selectable priority scheme.
 The priority mechanism is described in details in "Input Command Modes and Priorities" on page 73.

-USB vs. Serial Communication Arbitration
+Communication Arbitration

-Commands may arrive through the RS232 or the USB port at the same time.
+Commands may arrive through the RS232, RS485, TCP or the USB port at the same time.
 They are executed as they arrive in a first come first served manner.
 Commands that are arriving via USB are replied on USB.
 Commands arriving via the UART are replied on the UART.
 Redirection symbol for redirecting outputs to the other port exists (e.g. a command can be made respond on USB even though it arrived on RS232).